LeonDavidZipp/minishell/README.md

 ## Description
 The **Minishell Project** at **42 Heilbronn** is a fundamental step in a 42 students' programming journey.
-It challenges students to create their own bash-inspired kernel from scratch, capable of interpreting and executing commands entered by the user.
+It challenges students to create their own **bash-inspired kernel from scratch**, capable of **interpreting and executing commands** entered by the user.
-The project is written in C. Many students consider Minishell to be one of the two most important, if not the most important project during the
+The project is written in C. Many students consider Minishell to be one of the two most important, if not the most important project of the
 42 curriculum.
 The **execution of our program** starts [here](https://github.com/LeonDavidZipp/minishell/blob/main/src/lexer/lexer.c).

 <img width="510" alt="Screen Shot 2024-04-28 at 2 12 35 PM" src="https://github.com/LeonDavidZipp/minishell/assets/117377515/1c7bb2ca-0dc1-4958-a719-b30bd926831e">